sonoisa/kuromoji-es/README.md

 Directory tree is as follows:

-    build/
-      kuromoji.js -- JavaScript file for browser (Browserified) demo/         -- Demo
+    demo/         -- Demo
     dict/         -- Dictionaries for tokenizer (gzipped)
-    example/      -- Examples to use in Node.js src/          -- JavaScript source
+    example/      -- Examples to use in Deno and Browsers src/          -- JavaScript source
-    test/         -- Unit test
+    test/         -- Unit test (todo: remake for ES module version)

 Usage